seanmonstar/warp/README.md

 The fundamental building block of `warp` is the `Filter`: they can be combined and composed to express rich requirements on requests.

+## Woah, there!

+This is currently a **private**-ish work-in-progress.
+I'd appreciate if you didn't share this, as it's not *quite* ready to be talked about.
+It will be, soon!

 ## Example

 ```rust